mkcfdc/stremio-jellyfin/README.md

 This version does not require the companion plugin.

+### TMDB_API_KEY now required.

+Had to add TMDB api call to get the show/movie name.
+Since for some reason Jellyfin will never play nice with IMDB?
+I would add Redis caching for this if you were to run this publicly.
+But for a localhost job, this will be just fine.

 ### Jellyfin Stremio Addon

 Jellyfin Stremio addon should be installed in your local docker environment.
 To install it pull latest docker addon image: